 Bill was brought up in a family of literary agents, studied English at Oxford, and having learned the trade from the other side of the fence as a publisher, joined A M Heath in 1982.
 Fostering the careers of novelists and non-fiction writers across the spectrum from the very literary to the very commercial, in a constantly changing marketplace, is a challenge of commercial ingenuity and client management.
 It has brought him close to the national media, into academe and alongside government, and to the heart of a global industry that is growing in unexpected directions all the time.
 He has represented Hilary Mantel from her first writing to her current position as the most celebrated contemporary British novelist.

 Rebecca is a reporter and writer living in London.
 Rebecca’s freelance work has been published by the Guardian, the New Statesman, the Washington Post, the New Internationalist, the Independent and others.
-She is currently writer in residence at Lacuna magazine, a human rights magazine based at the Centre for Human Rights in Practice at Warwick University, and co-editor of Shine A Light, an investigative journalism platform publishing on openDemocracy.net.
+She is currently writer in residence at Lacuna magazine, a Human Rights magazine based at the Centre for Human Rights in Practice at Warwick University, and a co-editor of Shine A Light, an investigative journalism platform publishing on openDemocracy.net.

-Andrew was a lawyer for most of his professional life, working in one of the major City law firms.
-Having retired in 2007, he combines part-time commercial roles with working for education-related charities.
-He is a trustee of the Guildhall School Trust (which raises money for, and manages, the endowment funds for the Guildhall School of Music and Drama) and is a member of its investment committee.
-He is also a trustee of the Mary Ward Settlement, a charity based in Central London which runs a college of further education and a law centre.
+Andrew was a lawyer for most of his professional life and was a partner in a major City law firm.
+Having retired in 2007, he works part-time in the insurance industry as well as being a trustee of charities principally concerned with education.
+Until recently, he was a trustee of the Guildhall School Trust (which raises money for, and manages, the endowment funds for the Guildhall School of Music and Drama) and a member of its investment committee.
+He is currently also a trustee of the Mary Ward Settlement, a charity based in Central London which runs a college of further education and a law centre.

-Andrew has focused on education, and, in particular, the availability of access to it, because of the opportunities which become available to people who are enabled to take advantage of it.
+Andrew has focused on education, and, in particular, access to it, because of the opportunities which become available to people who are enabled to take advantage of it.

 Grant PhillipsDeputy Chair

-Since 2006, Grant has consciously nurtured a portfolio approach to his career.
 As an Associate Fellow and Sector Consultant at the Said Business School, Grant undertakes periodic projects as required within the School.
-Never one to shirk a challenge, he has helped finance and build two orphanages and a school for orphaned children in Nepal, using his newly-acquired brick laying skills to decidedly mixed reviews.
+He has helped finance and build two orphanages and a school for orphaned children in Nepal, using his newly-acquired brick laying skills to decidedly mixed reviews.
 In the UK he has chaired two charities in the Oxford/Thames Valley region, one helping individuals with class A substance misuse challenges and the other helping underprivileged children back into mainstream education.
 He has also served as Chair of the Oxfordshire Common Purpose Advisory group.

 For fun, having run six marathons and a triathlon, he now keeps fit in the gym in order to continue his passion for trekking and, most important of all, rugby refereeing.